The Neuroscience of Buyer Trust: How to Win Before the Pitch Begins | Braintrust

 Listen at a Deeper Level

 True listening engages more than your ears.
-It involves your eyes, your posture, and your attention.
-When buyers feel heard, their brain’s threat response subsides, and they become more willing to engage in problem solving.
+It involves your eyes, your posture, and your full attention.
+When buyers feel heard, their brain's threat response subsides, and they become more willing to engage in collaborative problem solving.
+Most salespeople listen to respond.
+The trust-builders listen to understand.

 Why This Matters More Than Ever